Llanocetus: Paleobiology

 Llanocetus, when it was first described, was thought to have been a filter feeder with a similar mechanism to the modern crabeater seal, based on the notched teeth which Mitchell thought fit together to strain food out of the water.
 However, it is now thought to have been a suction feeder, and similar facial structures are seen in the modern-day suction-feeding beaked whales and the pygmy right whale.
 It may have used a combination of suction feeding and raptorial behavior—whereby it used its teeth to hunt prey.

 Paleoecology

 The La Meseta Formation represents the Eocene, which spans 48 to 34 million years ago (mya).
 The area probably was a cool-water environment, unlike modern Antarctica, with the still-forming Humboldt Current cycling cold, nutrient-rich water.
 The specimen was found in what probably was a river delta in a lagoon, protected from waves by shoals.
 The formation displays a diverse elasmobranch (sharks and rays) assemblage, the most common found being angelsharks, Pristiophorus sawsharks, and sand sharks, mainly cool-water fauna, though some warm-water immigrants were found, such as the zebra shark.
 Bony fish are not as common.
 The leatherback sea turtle Psephophorus was found.
-The most common seabirds were giant penguins.
+The most common seabirds were giant penguins..
+While originally thought to have been restricted to the Antarctic circle, fragmentary remains from Chatham Island, New Zealand suggests a greater geographic distribution for this taxa.